aztek/scala-workflow/Readme.md

 The same holds for semi-monads.

 Check [`instances.scala`](https://github.com/aztek/scala-workflow/blob/master/core/src/main/scala/scala/workflow/instances.scala)
-to ensure, which monads are left- or right- composable.
+to ensure, which monads are left or right composable and also [composition specs](https://github.com/aztek/scala-workflow/blob/master/core/src/test/scala/scala/workflow/CompositionSpec.scala) for exact rules of composition of different workflow classes.

 Methods `$` and `&` are called _monad transformer_ elsewhere, although
-separation of left- and right- composability is usually not introduced.
+separation of left and right composability is usually not introduced.

 Examples
 --------